Offers, Compensation & Benefits

 - Back-up care for children, adults or the elderly when normal care system is not available.

 - Student Loan Consolidation Plan allows attorneys to consolidate one or more private or federal student loans into a single low-interest loan, along with a $1,000 reduction to the principal balance of up to $1,000 at the time of the first payment.

-- The Trusts and Estates Group provides a discount on legal fees relating to estate planning services provided to the attorney and spouse/partner.
+- The Trusts & Estates Group provides a discount on legal fees relating to estate planning services provided to the attorney and spouse/partner.

 - All expenses associated with the state bar exam review course, bar exam fee, CD course and laptop fee.
-The firm will reimburse for the hotel room and tax for a two night stay, all meal and travel expenses for the bar exam.
+The firm will reimburse for the hotel room and tax for a two-night stay, as well as all meal and travel expenses for the bar exam.

 - ABA, state, and local bar membership fees.

-- Registration fees and expenses for CLE programs paid by firm when approved by Practice Group Chair or their designee.
+- Registration fees and expenses for CLE programs paid by the firm when approved by the practice group chair or their designee.

 - Associate referral bonus for referring an attorney candidate for an available lateral position, and that candidate is hired.